 This course offers an introduction to the humanitarian needs and socio-political contexts of the ongoing global refugee crisis, specifically as that crisis continues to unfold across the Middle East and North African region.
-It takes as its foundation the need to view this region, its geopolitics, and its patterns of human migration, within an historical context of colonial, post-/ neocolonial global relations.
-So too do we look at the relationships between this past and present and the interweaving story of the emergence of a "humanitarian ethic" expressed via the creation of a range of multilateral agencies and organizations from the Red Cross, League of Nations, the UN, and the World Health Organization.
-In addition to serving as an introductory course on health, human rights, and humanitarian medicine offered as part of the Medicine & Society minor, the course will also be required of those students wishing to participate in our service learning trip to Jordan in summer 2021.
+This course takes as its foundation the need to view this region, its geopolitics, and its patterns of human migration within an historical context of colonial, post-/ neocolonial global relations.
+Therefore, we will also look at the relationships between this past and present, and the interweaving story of the emergence of a "humanitarian ethic" expressed via the creation of multilateral agencies and organizations such as the Red Cross, League of Nations, the UN, and the World Health Organization.
+In addition to serving as an introductory course on health, human rights, and humanitarian medicine offered as part of the Medicine & Society and Global Engagement & Research minors, Dr. Myrick's section of the course is required for students participating in the Jordan service learning program.